 Belching, or burping, can be a symptom of gastroesophageal reflux (GER).
-Burping can also trigger the symptoms of GER.
-If a person has gastroesophageal reflux disease (GERD), they may develop a type of belching called supragastric belching.
+Burping can also trigger the symptoms of GER, like heartburn.

 People may use heartburn to refer to a condition called gastroesophageal reflux (GER).
 Although people sometimes use the terms interchangeably, heartburn is a symptom of GER, rather than the overarching condition.